 Kitte Anderson, AMFT

-Associate Marriage Family Therapist, Under Licensed Supervision
+Cognitive Behavioral Therapist, AMFT, Under Licensed Supervision

-#132616
+AMFT #132616

 Kitte is a caring and down-to-earth therapist dedicated to helping clients experience life in more fulfilling ways.
 She believes each person is the expert in their own life and that a strong therapeutic alliance can assist in bringing out innate resilience and resourcefulness.
 Kitte’s approach is strengths-based and collaborative.
 She utilizes Cognitive Behavioral Therapy, Mindfulness, and Solution Focused techniques to support clients in achieving their goals.